-developing energy resilience (a stable power supply from varied power sources)
+developing energy resilience (a stable power supply from varied power sources).

-Note that small hydroelectric plants will not be used as renewable power sources as at 2030 since they use the FIT system.
+Note that small hydroelectric plants will not be used as renewable power sources as at 2029 since they use the FIT system.

-- to operate at higher operating rates than conventional small hydroelectric power plants. - From the perspective of the energy mix, Hulic plans to continue developing and using small hydroelectric power generators.
+- hydroelectric power plants. - And its second small hydroelectric began operations in Takashimacity.
+Shiga Prefecture in May 2023. - From the perspective of the energy mix, Hulic plans to continue developing and using small hydroelectric power generators.